 Your health is important to us.
 If you have questions or additional concerns, we can discuss at your next appointment or you may call the office at 336-273-2835.

-**Exception: Dr. Fogleman acknowledges the agency statements above and is recommending it to her pregnant and lactating patients and patients who are attempting to conceive.
+**Exception: Drs.
+Fogleman, Mody and Almquist acknowledge the agency statements above and are recommending it to their pregnant and lactating patients and patients who are attempting to conceive.

 The Providers at Wendover Ob-Gyn & Infertility, Inc.